calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Resolution: Explain Why (meta behaviour)
     * The number 1 factor for success/happiness == socialisation.
 This is more important than ANY subject knowledge/skill
-* Separate Person from Behaviour
+* Separate 'The Person' from 'The Behaviour'
     * I want you in my classroom, but that behaviour should stay outside

 * Tone of conversation